Our West Lancashire

 Our West Lancashire (OWL) is a localist political party in West Lancashire, United Kingdom.
-As of May 2024 it held 5 seats on West Lancashire Borough Council.
-As of May 2025, the party also holds 2 seats in West Lancashire on Lancashire County Council.
-The group has drawn members from all of the major parties in West Lancashire.
-Former Labour councillor, Neil Furey joined the group in May 2025.
-It claims to "put residents before the party whip".
+As of May 2026 it held 11 seats on West Lancashire Borough Council, and the party also holds two seats in West Lancashire on Lancashire County Council.

+Our West Lancashire made an agreement with the Conservative Party following the 2026 local elections, with Conservative councillor David Whittington becoming leader of the council, and OWL leader Adrian Owens becoming deputy leader.
+Additionally, OWL councillor Janet Ingman became mayor of West Lancashire.

 History

 Our West Lancashire was formed in February 2015 by Adrian Owens, a former Conservative Party councillor, Deputy Leader of West Lancashire Borough Council and candidate for West Lancashire in the 2010 United Kingdom general election, coming second with 17,540 votes, after breaking off from the West Lancashire Conservative group on West Lancashire Borough Council.
 He was joined by Ian Davis in 2017, who won a by-election on Derby Ward.
-The group gained a further four seats on West Lancashire Borough Council in the 2019 election.
+The group gained a further four seats from Labour on West Lancashire Borough Council in the 2019 election.
+They cited opposition to housing developments in the local plan as the reason for their wins.

 In 2021, Our West Lancashire gained a further seat in Burscough West which led to the council going to No Overall Control.
 As a result, Our West Lancashire councillor, Gordon Paul Johnson became Mayor of West Lancashire and committee chairs were shared between all three political groups with Labour retaining the Leadership of the council.

+In May 2026, Labour lost control of the council as OWL increased to 11 seats, with Labour leader of the council Yvonne Gagen stepping down and being replaced by Conservative David Whittington, with OWL's Adrian Owens elected as deputy.
+They described the administration as an "arrangement" rather than a coalition.